 Article 4 of the Welfare Lottery Act requires that the Public Welfare Lottery issuer be a bank appointed by the MoF.
-The MoF further requires that applicant banks must be a domestic bank as defined by the Financial Supervisory Commission ("FSC"), satisfy certain capital ratios, satisfy certain credit ratings, have no significant legal and regulatory sanctions in the preceding one year for its banking business and for an incumbent lottery operator, the lottery business, and, the bank maintains sufficient provisions for bad debts.
+The MoF further requires that applicant banks must be a domestic bank as defined by the Financial Supervisory Commission ("FSC"), satisfy certain capital ratios, satisfy certain credit ratings, have no significant legal and regulatory sanctions in the preceding year for its banking business, and for an incumbent lottery operator, the lottery business and the bank must maintain sufficient provisions for bad debts.

-For the Sports Lottery, the Sports Administration requires that the operator be a locally incorporated company with over 50% of the equity owned by a local person or institution, have paid-in capital of two billion New Taiwan Dollars, the directors/supervisors/ executives must have no gambling- or financial crime-related imprisonment that concluded within the most recent ten years, a former public servant must have no corruption-related imprisonment that concluded within the most recent five years, have no unresolved personal or corporate (where the individual has legal liability) bankruptcy, have no service denial by a bills clearing house arising from insufficient funds whether ongoing or having ended within the most recent five years that impacts the individual's creditworthiness, and, the operator must not be engaging in any other dishonest activities.
+For the Sports Lottery, the Sports Administration requires that the operator be a locally incorporated company with over 50% of the equity owned by a local person or institution, have paid-in capital of 2 billion New Taiwan Dollars, the directors/supervisors/executives must have no gambling- or financial crime-related imprisonment that concluded within the most recent ten years, a former public servant must have no corruption-related imprisonment that concluded within the most recent five years, have no unresolved personal or corporate (where the individual has legal liability) bankruptcy, have no service denial by a bills clearing house arising from insufficient funds whether ongoing or having ended within the most recent three years, there must be no ongoing event or event that ended within the most recent five years that impacts the individual's creditworthiness, and the operator must not be engaging in any other dishonest activities.
 The Uniform Invoice Lottery is operated directly by the MoF via the issuance to retailers of standard format receipts.